Masaru2/YAM2H/README.md

 * "Scarabia" is now called "Scarabi" like in Mother 2

-* "Tendas" are now called "Gumi" like in Mother 2
+* "Tendas" are now called "Gummy" like in Mother 2

 * Fixed various grammar mistakes in the monkey languages